Photography credit: Jah Grey

 Kids Help Phone hears directly from young people about the impacts of anti-Black racism each and every day.
 We also know that when Black folks need mental health support, they’re often met with limited options and inadequate care.

 RiseUp powered by Kids Help Phone is Canada’s first national, 24/7, bilingual e-mental health support service for Black youth.
 The service is free and available from coast to coast to coast.
-It’s a program built in collaboration with Black community partners and people from across the Afro-diaspora with generous support from The Slaight Family Foundation and Tangerine.

 (School hallway with students and lockers)

 How do they expect us to care about school right now?

 (Another student touches their braids)